qfpl/reflex-tutorial/blog/posts/reflex/basics/exercises/introduction.md

 from the `exercises` directory and then visit `http://localhost:9090` in your browser (although there is currently a bug in jsaddle-warp affecting Firefox).

 This script is running `ghcid` along with some magic to trigger a reload in the browser tab when the Haskell or CSS files change.
+Depending on your browser, you _might_ need to either run in private browsing mode or do a hard reload in order to get the CSS to update.

 In this case the Haskell looks like this:
 ```haskell